datacommonsorg/api-python/docs/source/started.rst

     This route is particularly useful if you are building applications that depend on this API, and are deploying them to hosting services.

-You're now ready to go!
+You are now ready to go!
 From here you can view our tutorials on how to use the API to perform certain tasks, or see a full list of functions, classes and methods available for use by navigating to `modules <modules.html>`_